DaGeRe/moobench-fork/README.md

    `./setup.sh`

 All experiments are started with the provided "External Controller" scripts.
-The following scripts are available for every framework ($FRAMEWORK):
+The following scripts are available for every supported framework ($FRAMEWORK) and language ($LANGUAGE):
-* In `frameworks/$FRAMEWORK/benchmark.sh` a script is provided for regular execution (with default parameters)
+* In `frameworks/$FRAMEWORK-$LANGUAGE/benchmark.sh` a script is provided for regular execution (with default parameters)
-* In `frameworks/$FRAMEWORK/runExponentialSizes.sh` a script is provided for execution with different call tree depth sizes (exponentially growing from 2)
+* In `frameworks/$FRAMEWORK-$LANGUAGE/runExponentialSizes.sh` a script is provided for execution with different call tree depth sizes (exponentially growing from 2)

 Each scripts will start different factorial experiments (started `$NUM_OF_LOOPS`